DalhousieAI/benthicnet_probes/README.md

 The code here may be used for hierarchical multi-label (HML) learning or for one-hot multi-class tasks.
 This framework also provides support for testing on frozen (non-trainable) encoders or for fine-tuning/unfrozen encoders.

+To demonstrate the use of the code presented to load and train a model in a typical one-hot multi-class classification task, we supply a tutorial notebook "one_hot.ipynb".
+The code in this notebook also reflects the main_one_hot.py Python script.

 ## Getting Started
 To use this repo, we recommend setting up a virtual Python environment and then installing the packages listed in requirements.txt.
 ```bash